How Research is the Fuel for Thought Leadership

 Here are the key steps we recommend:

 Where does your audience live?
-Are they on LinkedIn, via trade media, podcasts, or webinars?
-Plan the formats accordingly. - Tell your story
+Are they on LinkedIn, in trade media, on podcasts, or in webinars?
+Plan the formats accordingly.

-Use your research as a baseline, track how viewpoints shift, how your audience responds, and continue to build new insight over time.
+Use your research as a baseline, track how viewpoints shift and how your audience responds, and continue to build new insights over time.

 Closing Thoughts